 10 common fraud schemes and how to protect your money

 You often hear of fraud on the news, but you typically think it won’t actually happen to you, right?
 Think again.
 Today’s fraudsters are employing schemes that are trickier than ever and even the most cautious people are feeling the impact.
-Make sure to be fully aware of the 10 most common fraud schemes to know what to look for and what they could mean for you.
+Here are the 10 most common fraud schemes to be on the lookout for.

-How they trick you: Congratulations, you just won the Jamaican lottery!
-All you have to do is pay the taxes on your winnings in order to get the money through customs, then you will have access to your new fortune.
+How they trick you.
+Congratulations, you just won the Jamaican lottery!
+They will request you pay taxes before they give you access to your winnings.

-What this means for you: You will continue being asked for more money in order to gain access to your fortune.
-In the end, the money you sent for your non-existent lottery funds are gone and your fortune will still be stuck in Jamaica (or Canada or anywhere).
+What this means for you.
+You will continue being asked for more money in order to gain access to your fortune.
+In the end, you will never get back the money you send.

-How you can prevent this: No matter how lucky you are, if you didn’t buy a Jamaican lottery ticket, you are not going to win the Jamaican lottery.
+How you can prevent this.
 Watch out for scams that seem too good to be true, because they are indeed not true.
 Be sure to block the phone number or email trying to contact you to avoid answering in the future.

 2. Prince or Government Official Needs Your Help

-How they trick you: Someone contacts you either by social media, text or phone call, or even via email saying they need your help.
-This person says they have millions of dollars that they cannot get out of their home country and they need help with customs or taxes, bribing you to help get the funds out of the country.
-All that they ask for you to do is send them money (or your bank account number) and in return some of their fortune will be yours.
+How they trick you.
+Someone contacts you either by social media, text or phone call, or even via email saying they need your help.
+They will divulge that they are wealthy and bribe you to transfer their funds out of the country.
+The scammer will request you send them money in return for a portion of their fortune.

-What this means for you: All of the requests for bribes, wires, attorney fees, and funds will continue, no matter how much you have helped or how much money they are offering you in return.
+What this means for you.
+The requests and bribes will only continue.
 In reality, you are out all of the money you sent this person and they will not be gifting you some of your fortune.

-How you can prevent this: Block this person as soon as possible in the method they contacted you and report them to the service provider.
-Never send money to someone you do not know in person and always take the time to double check via a phone call or secondary communication.
+How you can prevent this.
+Block the method of contact and report them to your service provider.
+Never send money to someone you do not know, or without verifying if they are legitimate.

 3. Customs Clearance/Advance Fee

-What this means for you: Most likely you will be told that there are more fees and your friend greatly appreciates your help.
+What this means for you.
+Most likely you will be told that there are more fees and your friend greatly appreciates your help.
 While the official looking emails may seem real, they are not.
-Chances are the scammer is using a similar logo to the actual customs logo, and even a similar email address that is just one letter off from an official email address, all in order to trick you.
+In order to trick you, the scammer will use a similar logo and email address.
+The logo and email may only have minor changes that, if detected, will reveal it is counterfeit.

-How you can prevent this: If you think you are being scammed block the email address who sent you the request and report it as a phishing email to your email provider.
+How you can prevent this.
+Block the email address from which you received the phishing email.
 Then make sure to immediately call your friend that is asking for your help to verify the request is legitimate.

 4. Internet Sale

-How they trick you: You want to sell a car on the internet and are using a trustworthy website that your friends have had success on.
+How they trick you.
+You use a reliable website to attempt to sell your vehicle.
 Someone is interested in your car, but they make a mistake and send you a $15,000 cashier check for your $10,000 car.
 All you need to do is deposit the extra money and send it back to them.

-How you can prevent this: Never continue with a sale of something if the buyer asks you to send money out of your account.
-You are being scammed and need to report this person to the website you are using to sell your items and destroy the check you were sent.
+How you can prevent this.
+Never continue with a sale of something if the buyer asks you to send money out of your account.
+This is an attempt to scam you.
+Report the purchaser and destroy the check.

 5. Internet Loan

-What this means for you: The loan check you receive bounces and the money you sent in “good faith” is gone.
+What this means for you.
+The loan check you receive bounces and the money you sent in "good faith" is gone.
 You have no way of tracking the lender and they ignore all of your attempts to contact them.
-This scheme also works where you give them all your account information to direct deposit the loan funds, allowing them to now steal your identity.
+Similarly, if you have given your account information over, they may steal your identity.

 6. Internet Job

-How they trick you: You are befriended by someone overseas and start chatting with one another.
-After some time of “genuine” communication, you develop a relationship with this person and possibly even get engaged.
-This person claims to be a military member, prince, rich widow, or any random station in life that sounds responsible, and you may even be able to video chat with them in person.
+How they trick you.
+You are befriended by someone overseas and start chatting with one another.
+After some time of "genuine" communication, you develop a relationship with this person and possibly even get engaged.
+They will claim to have a legitimate job and you may even be able to video chat with them.
 Unfortunately, they are unable to travel to meet you due to travel restrictions.
 You offer to help them financially to afford a lawyer or plane ticket, all in the name of love.

-What this means for you: Overtime they will start asking for larger amounts of money from you.
-The requests are always urgent and they always tell you not to tell your bank or family what is happening because they say they are the only one who truly knows and understands you.
-In reality, you are being scammed and once you run out of money, you won’t hear from your “significant other” ever again.
+What this means for you.
+Overtime they will start asking for larger amounts of money from you.
+The scammer will request that you do not reveal this information to your bank or family.
+They may say they are the only person that knows and understands you.
+In reality, you’re being scammed.
+When you stop sending money, you will not hear from this person again.

-How you can prevent this: Always be wary when someone unfamiliar befriends you online.
-Most likely the relationship is a scam if it escalates very quickly into a loving relationship, even if it feels real.
+How you can prevent this.
+Always be wary when someone unfamiliar befriends you online.
+Most likely the relationship is a scam if it escalates very quickly into a loving relationship.
 Make sure to never send money to someone you have not met in person, even if you have seen their face through video chat.
 Quickly report this person to the website you met them on if you think you are being scammed.

 9. Distraught Grandchildren

-How you can prevent this: Immediately call your grandchild and their parents to verify the story.
-The grandchildren are almost always perfectly safe and they should be aware that someone is using their information to scam others.
+How you can prevent this.
+Immediately call your grandchild and their parents to verify the story.
+The grandchildren are likely safe and need to know a criminal is using their information as a scam.

 10. Facebook Friends

-How they trick you: A friend of yours reaches out to you on social media and while you may not have talked to them for a while, you have known them for years and obviously trust them.
+How they trick you.
+You are contacted by an acquaintance whom you haven’t spoken to recently but may trust.
 They ask for your help and you send them money because you are more than happy to help an old friend in need.

-How you can prevent this: Always double check with your friend before you send money to them, no matter how close you are.
-This is best done through a phone call because if you know them well enough to send money, you know them well enough to call and say hi before you send any money to them.
+How you can prevent this.
+Always double check with your friend before you send money to them, no matter how close you are.
+Give your friend a phone call to verify the situation first.

-All scammers have one thing in common: they hope you are too embarrassed to tell anyone that you fell for a scheme or too proud to admit you were tricked and keep sending money their way to show you were right all along.
+Scammers have this in common: they prey on those that are gullible.
 If you think you are being scammed check with someone you trust.
 A banker or attorney can help you protect your money and identity.